What Nonprofits Should Know About Online Censorship

 - Learn stories of real nonprofits, NGOs, and activists who have faced censorship online.

-- Learn how the 2019 .ORG Registry Agreement puts nonprofits at risk of censorship.
+- Learn how current proposals in Congress could put nonprofits at risk of censorship.

 Electronic Frontier Foundation